mira-mohamed2/Legends-of-Revenue/LORE.md

 - **Order** - Rule of law over chaos and greed

 ### Progression
-- Start as a rookie agent at MIRA Headquarters
+- Start as a Tax Officer Trainee at MIRA Headquarters
 - Investigate low-level tax dodgers in the Business District
-- Progress to more dangerous areas with sophisticated evaders
+- Progress to Tax Officer and then Senior Tax Officer roles
-- Recover valuable assets and level up your skills
+- Advance to Elite Enforcer and eventually Revenue Master
-- Eventually face the ultimate challenge: Mira the Dragon herself
+- Eventually face the ultimate challenge: Arim the Dragon herself

 ### The Irony
-The greatest tax evader in history, **Mira the Dragon**, hoards wealth that could help the people.
+The greatest tax evader in history, **Arim the Dragon**, hoards wealth that could help the people.
 The organization named after her - **MIRA** - now fights against everything she represents.
 When you finally face her in the Dragon's Lair, you'll be fighting the embodiment of greed and tax evasion itself.

 ---